 Strategy to Follow in Double Double Bonus Poker

-It makes sense the basic strategy for Double Double Bonus differs from that for the other variation.
-In Double Double Bonus, players are recommended to keep only the Ace whenever it is accompanied by two high cards of different suits.
+It stands to reason that the basic strategy for Double Double Bonus differs from that of the other variation.
+In Double Double Bonus, players are advised to keep only the Ace whenever it is accompanied by two high cards of different suits.
 The value of the Aces in this game is not to be underestimated.
-Even if you are initially dealt a Full House, the best thing to do would be to break your pat hand and keep only the Aces (if there are any) in an attempt to draw to a Four of a Kind.
+Even if you are initially dealt a Full House, the best approach would be to break your pat hand and keep only the Aces (if there are any) in an attempt to draw a Four of a Kind.
 Aces are the most valuable cards in this game because they can potentially earn players the bonus payout.

-In the same vein, when receiving two Aces with a 2, 3, or 4 on the initial deal, the smarter thing to do will be to discard the low-value card instead of trying to eventually use it as a potential kicker.
-The same applies in cases when players receive a Two Pair with Aces and two other paired cards – the mathematically correct thing to do would be to hold only the Aces.
+Similarly, when you receive two Aces with a 2, 3 or 4 on the initial deal, the smarter move is to discard the low-value card instead of trying to use it later as a potential kicker.
+The same applies when players receive a Two Pair with Aces and two other paired cards – the mathematically correct decision is to hold only the Aces.
 The huge bonus payout is well worth the risk, is it not?
-Besides, even if you fail, you can still manage to complete a Three of a Kind and collect a payout.
+Besides, even if you fail, you can still complete a Three of a Kind and collect a payout.

 Double Bonus Poker